ark1234/CP-Net/README.md

 ```
 python show_CD.py
 ```
-Show the Chamfer Distances and two metrics in our paper.
+Show the Chamfer Distancesm, EMD and F1.

 ##) Visualization of csv File